 The baby can’t cry or make noise.

-We’d like to think that someone who is choking would cry out for help, and that an infant would cry if they were unable to breathe.
-But the fact is, when the airway is blocked, it’s impossible to make noise.
-If your infant looks like he/she is crying, but is making no sound, choking could be to blame.
+We’d like to think that someone who is choking would cry out for help, but the fact is, when the airway is blocked, it’s impossible to make noise.
+For the same reason, a choking infant won’t be able to scream or cry.
+If your infant looks like he/she is in distress, but is making no sound, they could be choking.

 The baby can’t breathe, or has to make an effort to breathe.

 If your baby isn’t breathing, or is gasping or wheezing heavily, they could very well be choking.
-If the baby is still able to cough, it’s possible that the airway isn’t completely blocked, and you should allow the baby to cough in an attempt to clear the airway (but you should still call for help).
+Important: if the baby can actually cough, the airway isn’t completely blocked.
+Allow the baby to continue coughing.
+They may be able to clear their own airway (but you should still call 911 for help).

 The baby appears panicked or troubled, and may wave their arms.

 If your infant begins flailing their arms or seems otherwise distressed or panicked, it could be a warning sign of choking, especially when combined with one of the other signs.